Heather E. McFarlane

 Lella Erceg

 Lella was a CSB498 student in Summer 2022.
-She did another project course in the Department of Biochemistry at UofT, then joined the Gan Lab at UTSC for her MSc.
+She did another project course in the Department of Biochemistry at UofT, then joined the Stewart Lab at UTM Biology for her MSc.

 Erik Ensminger